garrigue/lablgtk/README.md

 There are two ways to compile: `dune` or `make`.

 For dune, just do `dune build && dune install`.
 If you want also to build examples, do `dune build @all`.
+If you are in OSX please be aware that you may need to set the `PKG_CONFIG_PATH` variable, for example `brew` needs `PKG_CONFIG_PATH=/usr/local/opt/libffi/lib/pkgconfig`.

 The following details the instructions for make.